augustine0890/discord-emotion-tracker/README.md

 # Discord Emotion Tracker
-- Discord Emotion Tracker is an application that collects messages from customer service channels on Discord and uses natural language processing techniques for sentiment analysis with AWS Comprehend.
+- Discord Emotion Tracker is an application that collects messages from customer service channels on Discord, translates them from English to Korean using AWS Translate, and uses natural language processing techniques for sentiment analysis with AWS Comprehend.
 By processing these messages, the application can provide valuable insights into customer emotions and feedback.
-- The application then stores the messages along with their sentiment analysis results in a MongoDB database.
+- The application then stores the messages, translations, and sentiment analysis results in a MongoDB database.

 ## Features
 - Collect messages from Discord channels using the Serenity library
 - Send collected messages to AWS Comprehend for sentiment analysis
+- Translate Discord messages from English to Korean using AWS Translate
-- Store processed messages and sentiment analysis results in MongoDB
+- Store processed messages, translations, and sentiment analysis results in MongoDB
-- Built using Rust, Serenity, AWS Comprehend, and MongoDB
+- Built using Rust, Serenity, AWS Comprehend, AWS Translate, and MongoDB
 ## Architecture Diagram
 ![](./emotion-tracker-diagram.png)